yulew/PhDProject/README.md

 During the dynamics, we focused on locating a spanning or percolating clusters in the network.
 This is solved by implementing an efficient tree-based algorithm.

 This code is a whole process of how the stochastic dynamics of the network is simulated in Python.

+SL_gamma_redistribution_bond_UpDown_or_LeftRight.py is the main program that simulates the dynamic process.